Supporting Operation BUSHFIRE ASSIST

-NSM was formed, as a joint venture between Babcock Pty Ltd and UGL Ltd, to pursue the Group Maintenance Contract for the Royal Australian Navy’s (RAN) ANZAC Class Frigates, released in 2010.
+NSM was conceived, as a joint venture between Babcock Pty Ltd and UGL Ltd, to pursue the Group Maintenance Contract for the Royal Australian Navy’s (RAN) ANZAC Class Frigates, released in 2010.
 The joint venture allowed the business to focus on the complementary strengths of both companies, providing a great value proposition for the customer.

 In 2012, NSM won the contract and formally established the joint venture to undertake the planning, scheduling, management and execution of preventative and corrective maintenance for naval ships and their system support facilities on the East and West coast of Australia.
 The operational date of the contract was 1 October 2012.
 Core to NSM’s project delivery was its operating model.
 NSM recognised that there was no need to replicate capabilities that exist either within the defence industry or the broader defence market, so it derived the ‘Thin Prime’ partner approach.
 Designed to focus expertise and people on where most value is provided to the customer, it proved extremely successful in providing Australian businesses of all sizes with opportunities to contribute to the sustainment of the RAN’s assets.

-Late in 2012, NSM established a fleet base in Western Australia and then, in early 2013, established another on the East Coast of Australia at Garden Island.
+Late in 2012, NSM established physical presence in Henderson, Western Australia and then, in early 2013, established another on the East Coast of Australia at Garden Island.
 In 2013, NSM relocated its headquarters to Henderson in Western Australia, which continues to this day.

 In 2016, NSM secured a long-term contract with the Commonwealth under the Warship Asset Management Agreement (WAMA).
 The contract, commencing in July of that year, represents a strategic partnership between Naval Ship Management, BAE Systems, SAAB and the Commonwealth of Australia (CoA) for the sustainment and total asset management of the ANZAC Class Frigates through to the end of their life.
 NSM is responsible for maintenance delivery, bringing together an integrated schedule and elements of logistics supply previously undertaken by the CoA.